Siege of Dunkirk (1944–1945): Siege

 The Allied forces around Dunkirk were to contain the German garrison and minimise their inclination to fight on by reconnaissance, artillery and air bombardment and with propaganda.
 Coastal supply routes used by E-boats of the German navy and air supply drops were to be cut off.
 Of all of the German fortress garrisons on the Channel coast, Dunkirk appears to have been the most resilient.
 The garrison thwarted early probes by the Canadians with sufficient aggression to dissuade them from a full assault.
 By this stage, other priorities compelled the Canadians to persist in patrolling and local counter-attacks.
 On 16 September, the 2nd Canadian Infantry Division was relieved by the 4th SSB.
 On the night of 26/27 September, the 4th SSB was replaced by the 154th Infantry Brigade, 51st (Highland) Infantry Division.
-The Germans attempted to take advantage of the change with sorties against the 7th Black Watch in Ghyvelde and against 7th Argylls at nearby Bray-Dunes Plage.
+The Germans attempted to take advantage of the change with sorties against the 7th Black Watch in Ghyvelde and against 7th Argylls nearby at Bray-Dunes Plage.
 Both attacks were repulsed but only after the Argyll headquarters had been partially occupied and houses in Ghyvelde had been destroyed.
 A truce was negotiated from 3 to 6 October, at the initiative of the French Red Cross, to allow the evacuation of 17,500 French civilians and Allied and German wounded.
 The truce was extended to allow the Germans to restore defences that had been removed to allow the evacuation.

-On 9 October, the 1st Czechoslovak Armoured Brigade (Major-General Alois Liška), took over the siege.
-The Czechs executed frequent harassing raids into the eastern suburbs to take prisoners; an attack on 28 October (Czechoslovak independence day) took 300 prisoners.
+On 9 October, the 1st Czechoslovak Armoured Brigade took over the siege.
+Czechoslovaks executed frequent harassing raids into the eastern suburbs to take prisoners; an attack on 28 October (Czechoslovak independence day) took 300 prisoners.
 There was a flurry of attacks and counter-attacks, mostly on the eastern perimeter during November 1944.
 Conditions on both sides were difficult in the winter.
-The low-lying ground outside the city had been flooded to form part of the defences and adjacent land easily became water-logged, hampering movement and making life unpleasant.
+The low-lying ground outside the city had been flooded to form part of the defences and adjacent land easily became waterlogged, hampering movement and making life unpleasant.
 Canadian gunners reported that gun-pits needed to be bailed out, the sides of dugouts collapsed and transport became mired.
 Czechoslovak morale was maintained by leave in nearby towns and in Lille.
 The defenders were stuck with poor food, deficient health care and harsh discipline.